hooded-person/KGinfractions/README.md

 Infractions can be created from templates and are automaticly stored in the database.
 From the database GUI you can easily create infractions, reprint them if needed and handle them.

-Templates use the `.sdoc` format, for more info see https://github.com/ShrekshelleraiserCC/shrekword/.
+Templates use the `.sdoc` format, for more info see [shrekword by ShrekshelleraiserCC](https://github.com/ShrekshelleraiserCC/shrekword/).

 ## Demo
 A web demo has been implemented using [copy cat](https://github.com/SquidDev-CC/copy-cat)